 Action Trigger:

 Action triggers were used within the legacy app to notify agents as an SLA was approaching and/or when an SLA was breached.
-Assuming you've recreated the timers using the same tags, no changes are required for these triggers, however, you may wish to utilize the new stop functionality within the new timers app to improve your workflows.
+Assuming you've recreated the timers using the same tags, no changes are required for these triggers, however, you may wish to utilize the new stop, pause & resume functionality within the new timers app to improve your workflows.

 If you have any questions or encounter an issue, please contact our support team at support@sweethawk.com for assistance.